Sharon Stone: Personal life

-Stone is a Tibetan Buddhist, having been converted to Buddhism when Richard Gere introduced her to the Dalai Lama.
-She has said she believes in God.

 On September 29, 2001, Stone was hospitalized for a subarachnoid hemorrhage, which was diagnosed as a vertebral artery dissection rather than the more common ruptured aneurysm, and treated with an endovascular coil embolization.
-She has stated while she was sick people took advantage of her and stole $18 million from her.
+She has stated that while she was sick, people took advantage of her and stole $18 million from her.
 She nearly went broke.

 Relationships and family

 In 1984, she met television producer Michael Greenburg on the set of The Vegas Strip War, a television film he produced and she starred in.
 They married the same year.
 In 1986, Greenburg was her line producer on Allan Quatermain and the Lost City of Gold.
 The couple separated three years later, and their divorce was finalized in 1990.

 Stone and comedian Garry Shandling were students of acting coach Roy London and dated briefly.
 She appeared on his show The Larry Sanders Show in the episode "The Mr. Sharon Stone Show".
 They remained close friends until Shandling's death in 2016.

 In 1993, Stone met William J. MacDonald on the set of the film Sliver, which he co-produced.
 MacDonald left his wife for Stone and became engaged to her.
 They separated one year later in 1994.
 After they separated, Stone returned the engagement ring via FedEx.
 While working on the film The Quick and the Dead in 1994, Stone met Bob Wagner, a first assistant director, and they became engaged.

 On February 14, 1998, Stone married Phil Bronstein, executive editor of The San Francisco Examiner and later San Francisco Chronicle.
 Stone suffered several miscarriages due to an autoimmune disease and endometriosis and was unable to have children.
 They adopted a son in 2000.
 Bronstein filed for divorce in 2003, citing irreconcilable differences.
 The divorce became final in 2004, with a judge ruling that their son should remain primarily with Bronstein, and Stone would have visitation rights.

 Stone adopted her second son in 2005 and her third son in 2006.
 As of 2018, Stone resides with her three sons in West Hollywood, California, in a home once owned by the actor Montgomery Clift.

+In 2018, Stone was in a relationship with Italian entrepreneur Angelo Boffa.